-The development of analytical, synthetic thinking and effective means of oral and written expression are central to our endeavors.
-To hone these capabilities we begin our studies by reading literary texts with an eye not only to their internal structure and significance but also to the way in which stories permeate our life and can be read as cultural narratives.
-To this end, we also take our own role as readers very seriously.
+The development of analytical, synthetic thinking and effective means of oral and written expression are central to these endeavors.
 The CLCS major at Franklin is designed for intellectually curious students who feel enriched by multi-disciplinary perspectives and who are eager to apply the things they have learned in the classroom to the world beyond.
-In this spirit, we encourage students to incorporate the lessons they learn on academic travel in their studies, and the last year in CLCS offers the opportunity to design and complete a capstone project that builds on what they have learned.
+In this spirit, students are encouraged to incorporate the lessons they learn on Academic Travel in their studies, and the last year in CLCS offers the opportunity to design and complete a capstone project that builds on what they have learned.